mizutanilab/biomimetic-nn/README.md

   layers.Dense(num_class, activation='softmax')
 ])
 ```
 In this example, the `layers.Dense` layer was commented out to replace it with a `schizo.SzDense` layer of 50% parameter reduction, which is defined with argument `param_reduction`.
-The reduction ratio best fit to your network depends on the network configuration, but in most cases 50-70% seems to give good results.
+The reduction ratio best fit to your network depends on network configuration, but in most cases 50-70% seems to give good results.
 We recommend 50% as a first choice.
 No other modification of your python code is required.

 ## Code used for preparing our paper figures
 under construction.

+## Release notes
+2020.9.24 Original release.
+2020.9.27 Revised using python code of official Keras layers.

 ## References
 Mizutani et al. (2020) Schizophrenia-mimicking layers outperform conventional neural network layers. [arXiv](https://arxiv.org/abs/2009.10887)<BR>